MuhammadRidwan01/itxpro-career-counseling/documentation.md

 The administrative module provides comprehensive tools for managing counseling processes and student data.

 *   **Dashboard:**
-    *   **Purpose:** Provides a centralized overview of key metrics and activities related to counseling and student career goals.
+    *   **Purpose:** Provides a centralized overview of key metrics and activities related to counseling and student career goals, enabling administrators to quickly grasp the overall status and identify areas requiring attention.
-    *   **Functionality:** Displays statistics such as total counseling sessions, career goal distribution, monthly counseling trends, and student batch distribution.
-Includes quick actions, recent activity logs, and lists of students and counseling sessions.
+    *   **Functionality:** Displays a variety of statistics and summaries, including:
+        *   **Total Counseling Sessions:** A count of all counseling sessions recorded in the system.
+        *   **Counseling Session Trends:** Monthly breakdown of counseling sessions, showing activity over time.
+        *   **Career Goal Distribution:** Visual representation of students' primary career aspirations, categorized for easy analysis.
+        *   **Student Batch Distribution:** Breakdown of students by their current class or batch, providing demographic insights.
+        *   **Students Not Submitted Career Goals:** A list and count of students who have not yet submitted their career goals, allowing for targeted follow-ups.
+        *   **Counseling Statistics by Class:** Metrics on counseling engagement per class, showing the number of unique students counseled.
+        *   **Quick Actions:** Shortcuts to frequently used administrative tasks, such as adding a new counseling record or importing student data.
+        *   **Recent Activity:** A log of recent interactions and changes within the system, providing an audit trail.
+        *   **Student List Overview:** A summarized list of registered students.
+        *   **Counseling List Overview:** A summarized list of counseling sessions.
-    *   **Key Components:** [`app/admin/dashboard/page.tsx`](app/admin/dashboard/page.tsx) (frontend), [`app/api/admin/dashboard/route.ts`](app/api/admin/dashboard/route.ts) (backend API for statistics), various components in `components/admin/dashboard/`.
+    *   **Key Components:** [`app/admin/dashboard/page.tsx`](app/admin/dashboard/page.tsx) (frontend dashboard page), [`app/api/admin/dashboard/route.ts`](app/api/admin/dashboard/route.ts) (backend API for fetching general dashboard statistics), [`app/api/admin/konseling/stats/route.ts`](app/api/admin/konseling/stats/route.ts) (backend API for comprehensive counseling and career goal statistics), various UI components in `components/admin/dashboard/` (e.g., `StatisticsCard`, `StatisticsView`, `KonselingList`, `StudentList`, `QuickActions`, `RecentActivity`, `CareerManagement`).

 *   **Student Management:**
     *   **Purpose:** Facilitates the administration and management of student records.